FrietzeLabUVM/cutruntools/README.md

 cd /n/scratch2/qz64/workdir
 sbatch ./integrated.sh CR_BCL11A_W9_r1_S17_R1_001.fastq.gz
 ```
 The parameter is the fastq file.
-Always use the _R1_001 version of the pair.
+Even though we specify the _R1_001.fastq.gz, CutRunTools actually checks that both forward and reverse ffastq files are present.
+Always use the _R1_001 of the pair as parameter.

 Step 2. **BAM processing, peak calling.** It marks duplicates in bam files, and filter fragments by size.
 ```bash